IBM/kubernetes-networking/docs/loadbalancer.md

 ## Load Balancing Methods on IKS

-Before we create a load balancer with `NLB v1.0 + subdomain` for the `helloworld` application, review the different Load Balancing Methods on IKS:
+Before we create the `LoadBalancer` service for the `helloworld` application, review the different Load Balancing options for IKS:

 - `NodePort` exposes the app via a port and public IP address on a worker node using `kube-proxy`.
 - `LoadBalancer NLB v1.0 + subdomain` uses basic load balancing that exposes the app with an IP address or a subdomain.